 Disclaimer: I am not a medical professional.
 Everything I write about is based on my own personal experience and research.
 Always consult a doctor if you suspect something is going on.

-HEALING FROM LAPAROTOMY SURGERY
+THE PHYSICAL SCARS FROM A LAPAROTOMY SURGERY

 In my previous post, I wrote about the healing process during the couple of months post-surgery.
 The first three weeks were the toughest for me.
 Having a laparotomy is a lot more painful and slow to heal than laparoscopic surgeries.
 Some women are lucky when their cysts can be removed with 3 small incisions.
 However, if the doctors suspect cancer they will usually perform a laparotomy to get a better look and perform other tests.

 My incision went from my pelvic area to about two inches above my belly button.
 It was stitched inside and stapled outside.

 While I was still stapled I kept reading forums online about the same surgery I had.
 Most of the posts involved complications post-surgery.
 Because of that, I was worried about the incision opening up after the staples were removed but that never happened.
 I now know that most people who have a good experience (no complications) aren’t the ones writing in the forums.